ncss-tech/ncss-tech.github.io/misc/soil-data-sources/ssurgo.md

 ## Getting the Data

 [Web Soil Survey](https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm) is the pimary delivery mechanism for SSURGO data.
 Data can be downloaded by user-defined "area of interest (AOI)", or as soil survey areas.
 Have a look at our ["Getting Started"](https://websoilsurvey.nrcs.usda.gov/app/GettingStarted.htm) page for additional details.
+Specific data elements have been [organized for quick lookup in this PDF](https://websoilsurvey.sc.egov.usda.gov/App/Resources/HomePage/Soil_Explorer_Tab.pdf).

 [gSSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/geo/?cid=nrcs142p2_053628) is an alternative packaging of SSURGO, built as state or CONUS composites.
 These files are very large and geared towards advanced users with access to ESRI software.